 1. What is the Hazardous Waste Surcharge fee?

 Florida Statute 403 authorizes Local/County governments to impose a surcharge fee up to $50.00 on Occupational Licenses.
 The County has imposed a hazardous waste surcharge fee of $20.00 to fund the State of Florida mandated Small Quantity Generator (SQG) Assessment and Verification/Notification Program.
-This surcharge is assessed on businesses with occupational licenses.
+This surcharge is assessed on businesses with Lee County Local Business Tax Accounts.

 2. Why is the county conducting these assessments?